Teksta versija

 (1) The functions of the co-operation institution shall be fulfilled by the Central Finance and Contracting Agency.

-(2) The co-operation institution, when performing the obligations laid down in Paragraph three of this Section, shall be under functional subordination of the Minister for Finance which is implemented in the form of supervision.
+(2) When performing the obligations laid down in Paragraph three of this Section, the co-operation institution shall be under functional subordination of the Minister for Finance which is implemented in the form of supervision.
 The Minister for Finance shall implement the subordination with the intermediation of an authorised official (the head of the managing authority).

 (3) The co-operation institution has the following obligations: